20 of the Best Things to Sell on eBay

 If you have a Keurig coffee maker, then chances are you have some additional K-cups around the house.
 These pods make great coffee — and can also make you major dollars.

-This pod sampler, for example, with 40 or 60-count pods is listed for $24.99 on eBay.
-If you want to sell these, we recommend selling them in bulk.
+If you want to make reselling K-cup pods your business, we recommend selling them in bulk.
 That likely won’t be too hard, as many people buy boxes and boxes from stores like Costco only to find they have excess.
 If you have even more than you know what to do with, read our tips for reusing K-cups.

 6. My Coke Codes Rewards